sagar-tan/Vakeen_V1.1/legal-assistant/README.md

 ### Manual Start

-1. Make sure Ollama is running
-2. Start the server:
+1. Start the server:
    ```bash
    node server.js
    ```
-3. Open a browser and navigate to: http://localhost:3000
+2. Open a browser and navigate to: http://localhost:3000

 ## Usage